olekscode/Blog/posts/double-dispatch/index.md

         return Draw()
 ```

-To add Lizard and Spock to this game, we only need to implement them as classes and add two new methods to eavery existing class: `play_against_lizard()` and `play_against_spock()`.
+To add Lizard and Spock to this game, we only need to implement them as classes and add two new methods to every existing class: `play_against_lizard()` and `play_against_spock()`.
 This might seem a bit verbose.
 After all, we had to write more code than in the first example.
-But key benefit is that now we can extend the game without modifying any of the existing methods.
+But the key benefit is that now we can extend the game without modifying any of the existing methods.

 ![](figures/RockPaperScissorsLizardSpock.png)